chaseofthejungle/intro-to-selenium/README.md

 ## 5. <a name="misc">Miscellaneous</a>

+* WebElements can be located by Selenium through a variety of mechanisms, such as: XPath, Name, Tag Name, Class Name, ID, Link Text (or Partial Link Text), and CSS Selector.
++ While WebDriver is utilized for local browser automation, *Remote WebDriver* can be used to automate a web browser on a remote server (if they are running Selenium Grid).
+* To execute tests in multiple browsers while using Selenium, use the relevant WebDriver interfaces (e.g., ChromeDriver, FirefoxDriver).
+Cross-browser testing can also be accomplished using tools (e.g., TestNG) that accept browser-based parameters.
+* The testing framework *TestNG* integrates with Selenium to manage test cases, execute parallel tests, handle assertions, and generate reports.
+* Some test automation alternatives to Selenium include: Cucumber, Cypress, NightwatchJS, Playwright, Puppeteer, and TestCafe.
+  + *QTP/UFT* is another alternative, but Selenium offers open-source, community, cross-platform and multiple programming language support that QTP/UFT does not immediately provide.
-* If a browser is run in a headless browser (e.g., PhantomJS, Chrome headless) rather than in standard mode, it does not use a graphical user interface (GUI).
+* If a browser is run as a headless browser (e.g., PhantomJS, Chrome headless) rather than in standard mode, it does not use a graphical user interface (GUI).
 * Screenshots can be captured by Sleneium if using the TakesScreenshot interface in Selenium WebDriver.
+* The *XPath* query language selects nodes from HTML and XML documents.
+It utilizes absolute (starting from root nodes, using full paths) and relative (starting from the middle of the Document Object Model's structure) XPaths.
 * Page Object Model (POM) is a design pattern in which an object repository for web elements is created.
 This enables tests to have increased readability and maintainability.
   + A *Page Factory* is a POM implementation that provides annotations (e.g., @FindBy) to readily initialize web elements.
 * Examples of common exceptions in Selenium include...